 It’s winter again in Cache Valley.
-The frostiest months of winter seem to bring about more service and repair calls, which often results in the need for new heating systems.
-From furnaces to boilers, there are various products on the market that will heat your home.
+The iciest months of winter tend to bring about more service and repair calls, which usually results in the need for new heating systems.
+From furnaces to boilers, there are various products on the market that will ensure you’re warm.
 What’s a boiler you ask?
 Let’s take a look.

 There Are Different Kinds of Boilers